 Today’s cars are equipped more than a hundred electronic control units with microcontrollers that handle everything from windshield wipers to collision warnings.
 But as autonomous driving and infotainment grows more sophisticated, companies are starting to consider condensing functions into miniature supercomputers like Nvidia's Pegasus.

-Aquantia could compete with Valens Semiconductors, which is manufacturing chips that encode information rather than simply transmit it over the car’s network.
+Aquantia could compete with Valens Semiconductor, which is manufacturing chips that encode information rather than simply transmit it over the car’s network.
 It uses the HDBaseT standard to transmit Ethernet as well as audio and video, control, USB, and a hundred watts of power simultaneously over a single unshielded copper cable, reducing cost and weight.

 Marvell and Broadcom are also in the market for connected cars, which currently use 100 to 1000 megabit-per-second systems.
 Aquantia estimates that every autonomous vehicle will use around fifty networking chips – more than are technically needed but important for redundancy in case any one of the central processing units fails.